-The form of the proposed Reverse Stock Split Amendment is attached to this Proxy Statement as Appendix A. If the Reverse Stock Split Proposal is approved, the Board will have the power to determine whether and when to implement the Reverse Stock Split Amendment (up to [•], 2016).
+The form of the proposed Reverse Stock Split Amendment is attached to this Proxy Statement as Appendix A. If the Reverse Stock Split Proposal is approved, the Board will have the power to determine whether and when to implement the Reverse Stock Split Amendment at any time following stockholder approval at the Annual Meeting up to August 10, 2016, which is twelve months following the date of the Annual Meeting.
 If and when a reverse stock split is implemented the Board will select the exact number of shares of common stock, ranging from 10 shares to 25 shares, that will be combined into one share of common stock (the "Reverse Stock Split").
 If the Reverse Stock Split Proposal is approved by the Company's stockholders, the Board of Directors will determine, prior to the filing of Articles of Amendment to effect the Reverse Stock Split Amendment with the Maryland State Department of Assessments and Taxation, whether a Reverse Stock Split at the selected ratio is in the best interest of the Company.
 The Board will consider, among other things, the market price and liquidity of the common stock prior to implementing the Reverse Stock Split.